edgio-docs/edgio-docs/src/pages/guides/app_security/getting_started.md

 ---
-title: Securing Your Web Applications
+title: Securing Your Web Applications (App Security)
 ---

 Our security offering is